iwasahighwayman/my-elusive-whale/README.md

 ![Hacked solar panel battery charger](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0112-solarcell-hacking-05-20220226.JPG)

 I really wanted to ensure that I understood the solar cell, and particularly the charging circuit for the Lithium Ion (Li-Ion) battery.
-After spend more time researching for the integrated circuit than I should admit to (it was around 5 hours, but it was a snowy day and nothing else to do), I actually have relatively high confidence that I found the IC.
+After spend more time researching for the integrated circuit than I should admit to (it was around five hours, but it was a snowy day and nothing else to do), I actually have relatively high confidence that I found the IC.
 Please see the "datasheets" folder for the IC's PDF.
 The datasheet's sample circuitry matched the solar cell's printed circuit board layout and passive components.
 Given the cost of the solar cell lighting, I knew the IC must be dirt-cheap, and it is.

 I contacted the manufacturer of the solar cell lighting, inquiring about the capacity of the internal Li-Ion battery.
 After a couple days, I was informed that the battery has a capacity of 1200 milliamp-hours (mAH).